andrewjahn/AndysBrainBook/docs/Matlab/Matlab_02_VariablesStructures.rst

         VM: [1×1 struct]
       xCon: [1×4 struct]

 Many of these fields have unintelligible abbreviations, but over time you will become more familiar with them.
-The more obvious ones are fields such as ``nscan``, a vector containing the number of volumes in each run, and ``SPMid``, which is the version of SPM that was used to analyze the data.
+The more decipherable ones are fields such as ``nscan``, a vector containing the number of volumes in each run, and ``SPMid``, which is the version of SPM that was used to analyze the data.
 Some of the less obvious field names are those such as xY, which contains information about the files that were loaded for the first-level analysis.
 For example, if you type ``SPM.xY.P``, each row is a separate volume that was loaded into the design matrix.
 SPM.xBF is the Basis Function that was used for this analysis, which in this case was the canonical hemodynamic response function.
 You can see what this basis function looks like by typing:

 ::